-There are many reasons why the world needs more stoic men, but lack of self-control, impatience, desperation, and unnecessary attachment to material things top the list.
+There are many reasons why the world needs more stoic men, and lack of self-control, impatience, desperation, and attachment to material things top the list.

 The world has always had bouts of difficult times and good times and will continue to have.
 After all, life is made up of ups and downs.